-Maddie brings over 20 years of experience providing strategic and solutions-oriented compliance counseling on a broad range of the United States and Latin American environmental, health, and safety standards.
+Maddie brings 25 years of experience providing strategic and solutions-oriented counseling and representation on a broad range of US and Latin American environmental, health and safety standards.

 - University of Texas - Austin (B.A., 1988)

 - Plan II Honors Liberals Arts Program, Phi Beta Kappa

 - American Bar Association

 - District of Columbia Bar Association

 - Texas Bar Association